Melbourne Polytechnic: Greensborough

 The Greensborough Campus has gardens which are developed and maintained by students of the Landscape Gardening course.

 The campus was closed in 2013 with management citing declining enrolments at the campus as the reason.
 Labor leader Daniel Andrews promised to re-open the campus during the 2014 Victorian state election, either by Melbourne Polytechnic or another training provider.

 Heidelberg

 The Heidelberg campus contains the Manufacturing, Engineering and Building Industry Training Centre which was custom built in 1994.
 The technologically advanced training facilities provides workshops for each trade area allowing students to learn in an environment similar to real work situations using equipment and fittings donated by industry.
-The plumbing training facilities are recognised as a national industry benchmark including a plumbing sandpit, simulated house stations and an advanced gas training laboratory.
+The plumbing training facilities include a plumbing sandpit, simulated house stations and an advanced gas training laboratory.

-Melbourne Polytechnic provides the only locksmithing apprenticeship course in Victoria at its Heidelberg campus which attracts students from as far a field as Tasmania, South Australia, the Northern Territory and New Zealand.
+Melbourne Polytechnic provides the only locksmithing apprenticeship course in Victoria at its Heidelberg campus which attracts students from as far afield as Tasmania, South Australia, the Northern Territory and New Zealand.
 The Heidelberg Technical Education Centre (TEC), one of four in Victoria, opened at NMIT Heidelberg campus in May 2010.